dev-sys-do/kudo/docs/proposals/cli.md

 **Arguments :**

-`kind` : the kind of the ressource, possible values :
+`kind` : the kind of the resource, possible values :

 - workload